katherinemohr.github.io

 Answer/Explanation

 3. Given the following function display, what is the result of passing each of the following vector<string>s into display?
+Edit: this question is a bit defunct nowadays, since it looks like this ambiguity is disallowed since GCC 15.
+If you still want to play along, pretend this is clang.

 void display(const vector<string> &str_vec) {